-Goa is so much more than beaches.
-So, this time we decided to skip the usual suspects and try another experience instead- stay in a quintessential Goan village.
+Goa is much more than its beaches.
+So, this time we decided to skip the usual suspects and try another experience instead- stay in a quintessential Goan village, Saligao.
 We were already charmed when told that this was the sleepy hamlet ‘Pocolim’ in the film ‘Finding Fanny’.
-And as we walk down its quiet rustic paths,… Read More Quaint Goan houses of Saligao
+And as we walked down its quiet rustic… Read More Quaint Goan houses of Saligao

 “I was just sittin’ here enjoin’ the company.
 Plants got a lot to say, if you take the time to listen. ” ~Eeyore Nestled in middle of hustle bustle of Jaipur city area, we found our verdant haven in the Samode Havel.
 This is a heritage manor, built over 175 years ago with all the style… Read More A verdant haveli in Jaipur

 Kumbhalgarh gave us more drama than we’d envisaged- what with its stubborn fort standing majestically on a high ridge with a 15 km long wall running through the surrounding cliffs of the Aravalis and a panoramic view of the countryside from the top.
 The countryside soon divulging it’s own drama in the dark- when the leopards come out..

 On our Rajasthan road trip from Udaipur to Jodhpur, the very first stop had to be Chittorgarh.
 As we explore the citadel amidst fascinating legends of Rani Padmini’s astounding beauty, how its people chose death before dishonor- the men donning saffron martyrs’ robes and riding out from the fort to certain death, while the women and children immolated themselves… Read More Glorious Chittorgarh